Davetory/Poker/README.md

 # Poker
-Simple Poker written in Rust and Haskell
+Simple Poker written in Rust and Haskell.
-Pattern Matching based
+Pattern Matching.\